Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Multi-FR: Multi-stakeholder Fairness-aware Recommendation

-Notice that one of the key characteristics of a MOO problem is that there may not exist a solution which can optimize each objective to the most ideal situation, this is exactly due to the confliction and correlation among the objectives as discussed before.
-The optimal solution of a MOO problem should be able to balance all the objectives, which is called Pareto optimality.
+Notice that one of the key characteristics of an MOO problem is that a solution that can optimize each objective to an ideal situation may not exist.
+This is exactly due to the conflict and correlation among the objectives as discussed before.
+The optimal solution of an MOO problem should balance all the objectives, which is called the Pareto optimality.